Friedrich Jeckeln: SS career

-Holocaust perpetrator
+Holocaust perpetrator in the Soviet Union

 After the Second World War began, Jeckeln was transferred to the Waffen-SS.
+As was the practice in the SS, Jeckeln took a lower rank from his Allgemeine-SS position and served as a battalion commander in Regiment 2 of the 3rd SS Panzer Division Totenkopf.
+He participated in the Battle of France between May and June 1940, and developed a friendship with the divisional commander, Theodor Eicke.
+On 9 July 1940, after completing his military deployment, he was transferred to Düsseldorf as the commander of Oberabschnitt West and the HSSPF West in Wehrkreis VI.

-As was the practice in the SS, Jeckeln took a lower rank from his Allgemeine-SS position and served as an officer in Regiment 2 of the Totenkopf Division.
-In 1941, he was transferred by Reichsführer-SS Heinrich Himmler to serve as Higher SS and Police Leader (HSSPF) of Southern, then later in 1941, of Northern Russia.
-In this role Jeckeln assumed control of all SS-Einsatzgruppen mass killings and security operations in his district.
+On 29 June 1941, just after the German invasion of the Soviet Union, he was selected by Reichsführer-SS Heinrich Himmler to serve as the Higher SS and Police Leader (HSSPF) of southern Russia and Ukraine.
+In this command, Jeckeln assumed control of all SS-Einsatzgruppen mass killings and anti-partisan security operations in his jurisdiction.

-Jeckeln developed a method of killing large numbers of people, over the course of the mass killings he had organised in the Ukraine, which included (amongst others) Babi Yar and the Kamianets-Podilskyi Massacre.
-First applied in the Rumbula massacre on 30 November and 8 December 1941, the method (which became known as the "Jeckeln System") involved dividing staff into separate groups, each of which specialised in a separate part of the process:
+Jeckeln developed a method of killing large numbers of people, which he employed in the Kamianets-Podilskyi massacre (August 27–28, 1941; 23,600 killed) and the Babi Yar massacre (29–30 September 1941; 33,771 killed).
+This method (which became known as the "Jeckeln System") involved dividing staff into separate groups, each of which specialised in a separate part of the process: